 - Top a baked potato

 Pesto is made with several components that can turn rancid quickly in your pantry.
-My number one tip is to use fresh, high quality ingredients to make homemade pesto.
+Use fresh, high quality ingredients for best results.

-- Flowered basil plant - If your basil plant has flowered, this can cause the leaves to taste bitter.
-Instead, use young basil leaves or basil from a plant that's frequently pruned.
+- Flowered basil plant - This can cause the leaves to taste bitter.
+Use young basil leaves or basil from a plant that's frequently pruned.

-- Basil stems - Make sure you're removing all of the stems from your basil leaves.
-Stems can add a bitter flavor.
+- Bitter stems - Remove the stems from your basil leaves.

-- Walnuts - Walnuts can sometimes have a bitter flavor because they can go rancid quickly.
-If you're frequently having issues with bitter pesto and don't want to use pine nuts, try sunflower seeds, almonds, or cashews instead.
+- Walnuts - Walnuts can have a bitter flavor because they can go rancid quickly.
+Use fresh walnuts, or try sunflower seeds, almonds, or cashews instead.

 - Blending too long - Basil, olive oil, and even garlic can get bitter if they're blended too long in the food processor.
 Only pulse long enough to achieve the desired texture.
 See this article for more information: Serious Eats - Does blending olive oil make it more bitter?